 Applications will be considered from those who are still research active who have previously held an Emeritus Fellowship.

 An award is not immediately renewable upon an Emeritus Fellowship coming to an end.
+At least two years must have elapsed since the completion of the applicant's previous Fellowship before a further application can be made.

 A second award will not be given for completion of a project for which an Emeritus Fellowship was originally awarded.